burcakotlu/GLANET/docs/source/tutorial.rst

 	* *TF and KEGG Pathway Annotation*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 Transcription Factors binding sites and KEGG Pathways in exon-based, regulation-based and all-based manner.
-		This is a joint annotation which means that given interval has overlapped with TF  and KEGG Pathway intervals, and these TF and KEGG Pathway intervals also overlap with each other.
+		This is a joint annotation which means that given interval, TF  and KEGG Pathway intervals overlap jointly.
 		Here, same TF with different cell lines are pooled.

 		In other words, joint annotation requires trio overlaps.

 	* *TF and KEGG Pathway Annotation (CellLine Based)*
 		-  Check this check box, if you want to annotate given intervals w.r.t.
 Transcription Factors binding sites (CellLine Based) and KEGG Pathways in exon-based, regulation-based and all-based manner.
-		This is a joint annotation which means that given interval has overlapped with TF and KEGG Pathway intervals, and these TF and KEGG Pathway also overlaps with each other.
+		This is a joint annotation which means that given interval, TF and KEGG Pathway intervals overlap jointly.

 		In other words, joint annotation requires trio overlaps.